-One of our coolest luxury assignments was a 28-day tour of Bali’s high-end villas and resorts.
-We stayed at seven luxury resorts and sacrificed our all for the article.
+One of our coolest luxury assignments was a 30-day tour of Bali’s high-end villas and resorts.
+We stayed at eleven luxury resorts and sacrificed our all for the articles!

 Subjected to repeated spa therapies, we manned up to multiple Balinese healing treatments and relaxing massages.
 We ate memorable meals that sometimes surpassed eight courses!
 We cooled off in our private pool, and chilled listening to songs played for us on the gamelan while dinner was laid out for us in our private dining room.

 Our week-long luxury barge cruise down the Burgundy Canal was a perfect way to explore a part of France that was new to us.
 We floated slowly past tiny medieval cobblestone villages and acres of sunflowers.
 We stopped to visit wineries and old monasteries.

 Picturesque farmhouses and local Frenchmen decorated the landscape as we made our way along the canal.
 It was all a perfect backdrop for a laid-back assignment that included nothing but enjoying ourselves.

 On a more active assignment, we unfurled the sails of a gorgeous and historic schooner on a wine cruise.
 As we sailed around Washington’s idyllic San Juan Islands, we stopped at wineries and tasting rooms each day.
 At night we celebrated our new friends and the pleasant weather as we enjoyed seafood barbecues.

-I was lucky to get the chance to sit inside a 1936 Mercedes Benz 500K Special Roadster valued at $10,000,000 USD in Reno.
+I was lucky to get the chance to sit inside a 1936 Mercedes Benz 500K Special Roadster valued at $10,000,000 USD in Reno, Nevada.
 Although you can't see it, when the curator took my photo, my smile was about a mile wide.

 We’ve written the book, literally, on luxury travel writing assignments.
 If you’re ready to move up to luxury assignments, this book can help you do it.